Mexico gunmen kill American consulate staff

 Most victims are rival traffickers and police, and to a lesser extent soldiers, local officials and bystanders.
 It is rare for drug gang hitmen to target foreigners.

-"The Mexican authorities are determined to clarify what happened and bring those responsible to justice," the Mexican Foreign Ministry said of the killings.
+"The Mexican authorities are determined to clarify what happened and bring those responsible to justice," the Mexican Foreign Ministry said of Saturday's attacks.

 CHILDREN SURVIVE SHOOTING